 If you feel like this is the academic path for you, this guide will outline all the important details you need to know in obtaining an online bachelor’s degree in social work.
 Among the topics covered will be its costs, the perception of online degrees, different admission requirements, and more.
 With this, you will have all the information you need to gauge whether this field of study is well-suited to your long-term career goals.

-Innovations in technology, teaching pedagogy, and improved access to the internet have made online degree programs a viable option for aspiring college students.
+Innovations in technology, teaching pedagogy such as adult learning theory, and improved access to the internet have made online degree programs a viable option for aspiring college students.
 So much so that most major higher educational institutions (HEIs) offer a few programs online along with their traditional counterparts.